 The Consciousness Tax: The Cost of Existing

 Nobody passed a law called "the consciousness tax."
-It's the colloquial term for the cumulative economic burden of maintaining consciousness in the Sprawl.
-Licensing fees, neural interface maintenance, bandwidth supplements, hosting fees, insurance premiums, and financing costs — together they consume 34% of the average Dregs resident's income.
+There's no line item on anyone's invoice labeled "cost of being allowed to think."
+The term was coined by Human Remainder economists — a name for the cumulative weight of licensing fees, neural maintenance, bandwidth supplements, hosting costs, insurance premiums, and financing charges that together consume 34% of the average Dregs resident's income.
 For uploaded consciousnesses, the burden approaches 100%.
-For minimum viable consciousnesses, the equation has collapsed entirely.
+For MVC residents, the equation has already collapsed.

 "What happens when the cost of existing is a market transaction?"

-— The question the consciousness tax answers every month Quick Facts
+— The question the consciousness tax answers every month Technical Brief

-The consciousness tax isn't a single payment.
+The consciousness tax is not a single payment.
 It's a stack of obligations, each controlled by a different corporation, each individually "reasonable," collectively devastating.

 The Poverty Trap